fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 Driver Changes and Closing Thoughts
 ===================================

-For now, code generation to LLVM doesn't really get us much, except that we can look at the pretty IR calls.
+For now, code generation to LLVM doesn't really getValue us much, except that we can look at the pretty IR calls.
 The sample code inserts calls to codegen into the "``HandleDefinition``", "``HandleExtern``" etc functions, and then dumps out the LLVM IR.
 This gives a nice way to look